📕 Get our free Download "Is it you or is it your Dyslexia?

 Dyslexia In Adults: What does it actually mean & how does it show up?

-As an Adult with Dyslexia, you may think that it’s all about reading, writing and numbers.
+If you’re an adult with dyslexia, you might assume that it’s all about reading, writing, and numbers.

-That is what many of us were told at school about Dyslexia – right?
+That’s what many of us were told in school, right!!

-Dyslexia is when your brain prefers to think in pictures & movies (Visuals).
-Some experience this in a tougher way than others.
+Dyslexia means that your brain prefers to think visually, like pictures and movies.
+Some people experience this more intensely than others.

 The word dyslexia comes from two Greek words: dys (meaning bad, abnormal or difficult) and lexis (meaning word).